mate-academy/jv-jdbc-intro/checklist.md

             throw new DataProcessingException("Can't save a book " + book, e);
         ```

-* Don't use schema's name in your queries, because you are configuring it while establishing a connection with DB.
+* Don't use schema's name in your queries, because you are configuring it while establishing a mate.academy.connection with DB.

     - Bad practice:
         ```sql